 This is just a rehash of what we talked about, looking at your portfolio, understanding the need for tax planning.
 That retirement estate planning and general planning, it’s not just do it as you’re older, as you’re approaching retirement or in retirement.
 The earlier you do some of this stuff and earlier you look at it, the better off you’ll be long term for it.

 - Your financial plan isn’t based on the idea that a Republican or Democrat will always be in the White House.
 Elections should reinforce, not alter, strategic portfolio discipline.
 The market is driven more by fundamentals than politics.

 - The 60/40 portfolio is dead.
-Instead, think of your portfolio as a three-legged stool.
-Consider 1) growth, 2) “recovery stocks,” and 3) non-correlated, idiosyncratic strategies.
+Instead, think of your portfolio as a three-legged stool: Growth, recovery stocks and non-correlated, idiosyncratic strategies.

 - Consider high conviction strategies and determine which risk you will take on: Manager, liquidity, credit and so on.
 Stay focused on the long term and stick with your plan.